Project-Herophilus/IntegrationFramework-HDF/iDaaS-Connect-FHIR/README.md

 reporting and testing resources.
 You can also find a list of the
 <a href="http://connectedhealth-idaas.io/home/SupportedTransactions" target="_blank">platforms supported transactions</a>

-This solution contains three supporting directories.
-The intent of these artifacts to enable resources to work locally: <br/>
-+ platform-scripts: support running kafka, building and running the solution as well.
-All the scripts are named to describe their capabilities <br/>
-+ platform-testdata: sample transactions to leverage for using the platform.
+# General Background
+When designing anb building this capability we wanted to ensure that this was an enablement.
+This means that we focused on the ability to enable systems to process FHIR resource data and determine if they wanted to persist the specific FHIR resources to a FHIR server.
+If they did then we made sure the design pattern included supporting multiple FHIR servers.
+So, whatever your choice to process to a FHIR server or not, we enable all these behaviors with simple configuration so you don't have to do anything but make simple configuration changes in the application.properties.

+## FHIR Servers Supported
 For this particular repository it has been tested and works with multiple FHIR servers. <br/>
 <a href="https://github.com/hapifhir/hapi-fhir-jpaserver-starter" target="_blank">HAPI FHIR JPA Server</a><br/>
 <a href="https://github.com/IBM/FHIR" target="_blank">IBM FHIR Server</a><br/>
 <a href="https://github.com/microsoft/fhir-server" target="_blank">Microsoft Azure FHIR Server</a><br/>

 Which ever FHIR server you implement you will need to follow the specific install instructions from each vendor.
 While we have tested with all three of them there could be a need to reconfigure the connectivity details to it.

 ## Pre-Requisites
 For all iDaaS design patterns it should be assumed that you will either install as part of this effort, or have the following: